Ruwan0127/Self_Learning/Nmap.md

     `nmap -sU -p - -T5 192.168.101.124`

   - Scanning UDP without range is similar to scanning TCP without range.
-You use the same -p- option to scan UDP ports without specifying a range:
+Use the same -p- option to scan UDP ports without specifying a range: